INTERVIEW BY MARKO SYRJÄLÄ AND JARNO HUOVILA

 When did you first get the idea to start the WAR & PEACE project?
 Was it right after the disbandment of DOKKEN in the late ’80s?

-The original WAR & PEACE started out because DOKKEN was kind of falling apart, I could see the writing on the wall.
-I started writing with a friend of mine by the name of Michael Diamond, he and I wrote a lot of the early stuff.
+The original WAR & PEACE started because DOKKEN was kind of falling apart.
+I could see the writing on the wall.
+I started writing with a friend of mine by the name of Michael Diamond; he and I wrote a lot of the early stuff.
 We started working together probably in 1986, but I wasn’t planning on leaving DOKKEN.
 We just sort of started writing material and came up with the concept.
 The band was called FLESH & BLOOD at that point, although it wasn’t really a band.
-Then after the "Monsters of Rock" tour in 1988, DOKKEN did break up, and I got Vinny Appice and a guy named Randy Hansen came in to play guitar.
-We then recorded what has now been put out as THE FLESH AND BLOOD SESSIONS [released in 1999].
-That was really an exciting project and I wish we had just gone in and finished the whole record, because what we ended up doing was releasing demos essentially.
+Then after the “Monsters of Rock” tour in 1988, DOKKEN did break up, and I got Vinny Appice, and a guy named Randy Hansen came in to play guitar.
+We recorded what has now been put out as THE FLESH AND BLOOD SESSIONS [released in 1999].
+That was really an exciting project, and I wish we had just gone in and finished the whole record because what we ended up doing was releasing demos essentially.
 It was really a tight band, a great band.
-Then one thing left to another and I ended up with the WAR & PEACE [lineup] that came out with the TIME CAPSULE [released in 1994] record.
-Right as that was starting to have momentum and we were talking to labels, all of a sudden the whole NIRVANA thing hit and that was the end of that.
+Then one thing left to another, and I ended up with the WAR & PEACE [lineup] that came out with the TIME CAPSULE [released in 1994] record.
+Right as that was starting to have momentum and we were talking to labels, all of a sudden, the whole NIRVANA thing hit, and that was the end of that.

 Why didn’t Vinnie Appice stick around with the WAR & PEACE project at the time?

 I don’t remember all the details, but he went to play with that group WORLD WAR III.
-We were kind of struggling getting a deal and WWIII had a deal.
+We were kind of struggling to get a deal, and WWIII had a deal.
 I think that’s kind of what happened.
 Vinnie’s a good friend.

 THE DIO YEARS